photoprism/photoprism/CONTRIBUTING.md

 Never report a bug unless you are certain to have found a fully reproducible and previously unreported issue that must be fixed directly in [our source code](https://github.com/photoprism/photoprism):

-- [Contact us](https://photoprism.app/contact) or [a community member](https://github.com/photoprism/photoprism/discussions) if you need help, it could be a local configuration problem, or a misunderstanding in how the software works
+- [contact us](https://photoprism.app/contact) or [a community member](https://github.com/photoprism/photoprism/discussions) if you need help, it could be a local configuration problem, or a misunderstanding in how the software works
-- This gives our team the opportunity to [improve the documentation](https://docs.photoprism.app/getting-started/troubleshooting/) and provide best-in-class support to you, instead of handling unclear and/or duplicate bug reports
+- this gives our team the opportunity to [improve the documentation](https://docs.photoprism.app/getting-started/troubleshooting/) and provide best-in-class support to you, instead of handling unclear and/or duplicate bug reports
-- When reporting a problem, always include the software versions you are using and other information about your environment such as [browser, browser plugins](https://docs.photoprism.app/getting-started/troubleshooting/browsers/), operating system, storage type, memory size, and processor
+- when reporting a problem, always include the software versions you are using and other information about your environment such as [browser, browser plugins](https://docs.photoprism.app/getting-started/troubleshooting/browsers/), operating system, storage type, memory size, and processor

 ## Submitting Pull Requests ##